Maopheaktra/Food-Delivery/README.md

-Breakdown of the steps and components you would need to create:
+Breakdown of the steps and components we would need to create:

 ## **Code quality manager need to have**